-- A problem is in P if there exists a nondeterministic polynomial-time algorithm that solves the problem. - A problem is in P if there exists a (deterministic) polynomial-time algorithm that verifies a solution to the problem. - All problems that are in \mathcal{P} are also in \mathcal{W} - All problems that are in \mathcal{WP} may not be in \mathcal{P}
+- A problem is in NP if there exists a nondeterministic polynomial-time algorithm that solves the problem. - A problem is in P if there exists a (deterministic) polynomial-time algorithm that verifies a solution to the problem. - All problems in \mathcal{P} are in \mathcal{NP}